 Not having a support system in place can make the chances of depression higher.
 Feelings of isolation or a lack of social contacts have been found in those who have depression.

 Certain mental health factors put people at risk for depression.
-It’s mainly found in those with low self-esteem, a poor outlook, or who feel overwhelmed by stress.
+It’s mainly found in those with low self-esteem, who have a poor outlook, or who feel overwhelmed by stress.

 Depression is also more common in people with anxiety or other mental health problems.